WEST HARBOR POND NEWS

-Plan to attend one or all of these lovely evenings on the water for a tranquil experience that only West Harbor Pond can offer.
-We meet in the center of the pond, near the water-station buoy.
-After a leisurely paddle down to the dam we head back to the best viewing spot – near the islands – where we can watch the moon come up over the resort.
-The more boats the merrier – invite neighbors, friends and family.
+These lovely evenings on the water are a tranquil experience that only West Harbor Pond can offer.
+Several friends/neighbors can meet in the center of the pond, near the water-station buoy.
+You may choose to take a leisurely paddle down to the dam; then head back to the best viewing spot – near the islands – to watch the moon come up over the resort.
 Bug spray and a flashlight are recommended!

 **This is a weather dependent activity.
 In case of wind, rain or clouds we'll have to cancel or postpone.
 Check your email (members), the West Harbor Pond Facebook page, or this page for the specific details each month.
 A cancellation will be called by 5:00pm on the day of the event if necessary.